imistless/python-exercises/README.md

-# coding
+# python-exercises
-here i'll have some codes and tests about programming languages i'm learning
+here i'll have some codes and tests in python